chaintan17/hqround1/README.md

 HQ ROUND1 TEST
 ==============
+- An assignment for applying a php developer backend position.

-Building with Yii2 Framework
+- Building with Yii2 Framework

 INSTALLATION
 ------------
 Please run `composer update` after checkout.

-REMARK
+Contact
 ------
+Contact me at
+Email: chaintan17@gmail.com
+Skype: chaintan17
+Phone: 0894433297

+Hope to a part of your team soon!